Osteoporosis / Osteopenia

 Prevention and treatment of osteopenia

-- Borax is by far the most effective remedy.
+- Borax is an effective preventative and remedy.
 If you have osteoporosis or arthritis the chances are near 100% that you have a boron deficiency in your diet (you need boron every day).
 Borax typically takes 1 - 4 months to reverse osteoporosis, though this depends on the individual and the severity of the disease.
 If there is any pain, sometimes it will improve within days, but often the symptoms worsen before they get better.
-Those suffering rheumatoid arthritis often experience a Herxheimer reaction when they start supplementing boron, and this is a sign of healing over the next few weeks.
+Those suffering osteo arthritis often experience a Herxheimer reaction when they start supplementing boron, and this is a sign of healing over the next few weeks.

 - Weight-bearing exercise.
 Bone stresses are what makes bones stronger.
 Jumping, hopping, skipping, running and balancing exercises are all beneficial.
 The best is repeatedly jumping from a height (up to say 450mm or 18") for several minutes, most days.
 Warning - build up to it slowly and make sure the impact is not too high or you may cause an injury.

-- The only way to get calcium is from a diet of real, healthy, natural and traditional foods - a mineral-rich diet high in organic calcium from sources like leafy green vegetables, sardines with bones, cheese made from raw (not pasteurised) milk, and bone broth.
-The modern diet is short of most minerals, particularly zinc and magnesium.
-High quality proteins are also important, with the best sources being eggs, seafood, fish and meat.
+- Good versus bad calcium.
+The best way to get calcium is from a diet of real, healthy, natural and traditional foods - a mineral-rich diet high in organic calcium from sources like leafy green vegetables, sardines with bones, cheese made from raw (not pasteurised) milk, and bone broth.

-Calcium supplementation does not work.
-(2) Avoid calcium supplements in any form.
-Consuming inorganic forms of calcium in the form of pills, components in multi-vitamin multi-mineral supplements, antacids, calcium-fortified foods and dairy, low fat dairy and any other forms of added calcium is strongly associated with increased risk of bone fractures and bone breakages, and increased risk of heart attack. - Avoid processed foods, particularly soft drinks / colas, foods made with sugar and flour, and low-fat foods.
+Avoid calcium supplements in any form.
+Calcium supplements do not work.
+(2) Consuming inorganic forms of calcium in the form of pills, components in multi-vitamin multi-mineral supplements, antacids, calcium-fortified foods and dairy, low fat dairy and any other forms of added calcium is strongly associated with increased risk of bone fractures and bone breakages, and increased risk of heart attack.
+(2) - Avoid processed foods, particularly soft drinks / colas, foods made with sugar and flour, and low-fat foods.
 Sweet foods are calcium and mineral robbers.

 - Good stomach acidity.
 A stomach that is insufficiently acid cannot digest properly.
 Acid reflux is the classic sign of lack of stomach acid.